-Additional information about these four positions is available via the application portal using at www.join.pitt.edu.
+Additional information about these positions is available via the application portal using at www.join.pitt.edu.
 Review of applications will begin immediately and continue until the positions are filled.
 Candidates should submit a letter of interest that addresses motivation to apply and summarizes professional accomplishments, a 1-page Diversity Equity and Inclusion effort and vision statement, curriculum vitae and contact information for three references.
 Candidates from historically underrepresented communities are encouraged to apply.